odino/odino.github.com/source/_posts/2017-02-16-eval-no-more-understanding-the-vm-module-of-nodejs.markdown

 ---
 layout: post
-title: "Eval no more: a journey through NodeJS' VM module and Expression Language"
+title: "Eval no more: a journey through NodeJS' VM module, VM2 and Expression Language"
-date: 2017-03-02 22:21
+date: 2017-03-04 05:55
 comments: true
 categories: [nodejs, javascript, vm, eval]
 description: "A safer alternative to implement expression parsers in NodeJS: introducing the VM module."